Becoming thrifty is a great feeling.

 10. Enjoy FREE Fun

-One of the key aspects of being thrifty is trimming extra expenses.
+One of the key aspects of being frugal and thrifty is trimming extra expenses.

 But, what would happen if all movie theaters, restaurants, and meeting places closed down?
 A little over a month ago, you would say that would never happen.
 However, in 2020, that has become our reality.